celery/celery/docs/getting-started/next-steps.rst

 Including the default prefork pool, Celery also supports using Eventlet, Gevent, and running in a single thread (see :ref:`concurrency`).

--- *Events* is an option that when enabled causes Celery to send monitoring messages (events) for actions occurring in the worker.
+-- *Events* is an option that causes Celery to send monitoring messages (events) for actions occurring in the worker.
 These can be used by monitor programs like ``celery events``, and Flower - the real-time Celery monitor, that you can read about in